simon-anders/htseq/doc/genomic.rst

 It is represented by a ``GenomicInterval`` object.

 Instantiation
-   .. class:: HTSeq.GenomicInterval( chrom, start, end, strand )
+   .. class:: GenomicInterval( chrom, start, end, strand )

       ``chrom`` (string)
          The name of a sequence (i.e., chromosome, contig, or the like).